 Many chat bots have been written to use the API and the service continues to get around 30k image requests per day.
 Read more on the blog.

-I try to enable test coverage in all of my projects as a gut check that new functionality has to decreased the overall coverage.
-To avoid storing the minimum coverage metric in each project's repository, I build an API to track code coverage metrics:
+I try to enable test coverage in all of my projects as a gut check that new functionality has not decreased the overall coverage.
+To avoid storing the minimum coverage metric in each project's repository, I build a simple API to track code coverage metrics:

 I have already started using this in most of my projects to detect when code coverage decreases.
 Read more on the blog.

 I've always been fascinated with how people tend to use ratings as a ranking system.
 Inspired by other ranking sites, I build a tool to manage lists of arbitrary items and leverage the public to help sort it:

 For an example, help me pick my next blog topic: crowdsorter.com/nbtyxexqjk

 I've used Last.fm for as long as I've been into music.
 Connecting scrobbling data to locations, I built an application to discover music playing nearby: